 Other Household Products

-I just started making my own bath soaps out of this goat’s milk meltable soap base.
+I just started making my own bath soaps out of goat’s milk meltable soap base.
 I made them at Christmastime for gifts, and we were able to make so many extra out of that 2 lbs, that we haven’t run out of soap yet!
 Here’s the simple recipe I used, and there are a lot of other good DIY product recipes on my pinterest board for you to try as well.